saturnflyer/surrounded/README.md

 ## Dependencies

 The dependencies are minimal.
 The plan is to keep it that way but allow you to configure things as you need.
 The [Triad](http://github.com/saturnflyer/triad) project was written specifically to manage the mapping of roles and objects to the modules which contain the behaviors.
+It is used in Surrounded to keep track of role player, roles, and role constant names but it is not a hard requirement.
+You may implement your own but presently you'll need to dive into the implementation to fully understand how.
+Future updates may provide better support and guidance.

 If you're using [Casting](http://github.com/saturnflyer/casting), for example, Surrounded will attempt to use that before extending an object, but it will still work without it.